borisvassilev/stats/README.md

 ?- server(5000). % to start at port 5000
 ~~~~

-The hello world page is served at `localhost:5000/hello`.
+The page is then available at `localhost:5000`.